damarisbangean/paradigmsofglobalization/index.md

 In the last 150 years, the world has experienced three "waves of globalization" characterised by increased international integration: the 50 years preceding World War I, the quarter of a century after World War II, and the present time.

-Following World War II, two of the major international organizations that essentially embody the process of globalization come into being: the World Bank (1944) and the United Nations (1945).
+Following World War II, two of the major international organizations that essentially embody the process of globalization came into being: the World Bank (1944) and the United Nations (1945).

-What do these organizations do?
+Let's have a look at what these organizations do!

 # World Bank
 - **Mission:** ending extreme poverty and building shared prosperity